nagavaishak/ethicalabs/README.md

 How to Use
 Clone the repository.
-Install dependencies with pip install -r requirements.txt.
+download the load_data csv file, as the features are hardcoded for fairness and explainability Install dependencies with pip install -r requirements.txt.
 Run the app: streamlit run app.py.
 Upload a dataset and explore model insights.